 Objectives of the service

-Initially developed to fight COVID-19, the Dreadnought service has an objective to enable integration into healthcare systems and with drone operators, and to trial the concept of a drone-based delivery service in a safe regulatory environment ahead of a larger programme of work in the UK.
+The objective of the Dreadnought project is to build features which enable integration into healthcare systems and with drone operators, and to trial the concept of a drone-based delivery service in a safe regulatory environment ahead of a larger programme of work in the UK.

 Small scale drone trials are a key step in the industry’s infancy but the sooner that drones are able to operate at scale, the sooner the benefits will really start to make an impact to the NHS.